Hong Kong

 Private

 There are a number of private oil spill contractors in Hong Kong.
-Oil companies operating in Hong Kong also have a variety of oil pollution combating equipment, including that for containment, recovery and spraying.
+Oil companies operating in Hong Kong also have a variety of equipment to combat oil pollution, including that for containment, recovery and spraying.

 Previous Spill Experience

-The container vessel ADRIAN MAERSK (1977) grounded off Lamma Island spilling some 3,000 tonnes of heavy fuel oil.
-Despite heavy dispersant application, oil impacted the shore and was cleaned using manual methods.
-The HOI FUNG No.1 (1990) barge sank within a typhoon shelter spilling 190 tonnes of waste lubrication oil.
-This was contained by the sea walls and cleaned by mechanical means.
+In 1990, the barge HOI FUNG No.1 sank within a typhoon shelter, spilling 190 tonnes of waste lubrication oil.
+The spill was largely contained by the sea walls and cleaned by mechanical means.

 Hazardous & Noxious Substances